volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 ![](<../../.gitbook/assets/image (329).png>)

-* Next, check that the IB Gateway is selected in the connection settings in the Quantower platform.
+* Next, check that the IB Gateway is selected in the connection settings in the VT-Terminal platform.

 ![Check connection settings and Click on the Connect button once you are logged in to IB Gateway](<../../.gitbook/assets/image (330).png>)